The GeometricDecomposability package for Macaulay2: Introduction

 The {\it geometric vertex decomposition} of an ideal was first introduced by Knutson, Miller, and Yong \cite{KMY} as part of their study of vexillary matrix Schubert varieties.
 Geometric vertex decomposition can be viewed as a generalization of a vertex decomposition of a simplicial complex.
 Using the notion of a geometric vertex decomposition, Klein and Rajchgot \cite{KR} introduced {\it geometrically vertex decomposable ideals}.
 These ideals, which are defined recursively, were partially inspired by the definition of a vertex decomposable simplicial complex, a recursively defined family of simplicial complexes.

-As shown by both \cite{KMY} and \cite{KR}, ideals that have a geometric vertex decompositon, or are geometrically vertex decomposable, have other desirable properties.
-As one such example, Klein and Rajchgot have shown \cite[Corollary 4.8]{KR} that geometrically vertex decomposable ideals are {\it glicci}, i.e., these ideals belong to the same Gorenstein liaison class of a complete intersection.
+As shown by both \cite{KMY} and \cite{KR}, ideals that have a geometric vertex decomposition, or are geometrically vertex decomposable, have other desirable properties.
+As one such example, Klein and Rajchgot have shown \cite[Corollary 4.8]{KR} that homogeneous geometrically vertex decomposable ideals are {\it glicci}, i.e., these ideals belong to the Gorenstein liaison class of a complete intersection.
 Further properties of geometrically vertex decomposable ideals have been developed in \cite{CDSRVT,DSH,K,KW}.

 Due to their recent introduction, there are many features of geometrically vertex decomposable ideals that are still not known.
 To facilitate further experimentation and exploration, we have created {\tt GeometricDecomposability}, a package for {\it Macaulay2} that enables researchers to test and search for ideals that are geometrically vertex decomposable.
 In particular, our package allows the user to check if a given ideal satisfies the geometric vertex decomposition property of \cite{KMY} or the geometrically vertex decomposable property (or its variants) as found in \cite{KR}.
-Our package can be found at: \url{https://www.github.com/mgacummings/GeometricDecomposability}.
-This note reviews the needed mathematical background, summarizes the main features of our packages, and provides some illustrative examples.
+Our package can be found at: \url{https://macaulay2.com/doc/Macaulay2/share/doc/Macaulay2/GeometricDecomposability/html/index.html} This note reviews the needed mathematical background, summarizes the main features of our packages, and provides some illustrative examples.